HotuRam/web-scraping/README.md

  ###  Here, easyocr come in play.....

- ### Open file name image_to_text.py give appropriate path of google ad(image file which is...in our case 13.png)
+ ### Open  module2 folder and the file name image_to_text.py give appropriate path of google ad(image file which is...in our case 13.png)
  ##                                       or

- ###      open the img2text.ipynb for better understanding run all the cell
+ ###      open module2 folder and the img2text.ipynb for better understanding run all the cell

   ####          You are good to go and we successfully extract the text from above google ad.